Friendshao/Friendshao.github.io/docs/meetings.md

 capability in scientifically sound presentations, even to develop close collaborations via inspiring discussions.

-Since October 16, 2018, our group meetings take place in the meeting room on the second floor at KIAA (location to be confirmed).
-To avoid conflicts with students' classes, the time is fixed to 19:00—20:30.
+Since October 16, 2018, our group meetings take place in the **meeting room on the second floor at KIAA (location to be confirmed)**.
+To avoid conflicts with students' classes, the time is fixed to **Tuesdays 19:00—20:30**.

 **The Format**